5 May 2022

 Top 10 Exam Revision Tips

-Have you ever come across someone who actually enjoys revision?
-Who’d willingly give up their Sunday afternoon to learn all there is to know about monoclonal antibodies and homeostasis?
+Ever come across someone who actually enjoys revision?
+Who’d willingly give up their Sunday afternoon to learn about monoclonal antibodies and homeostasis?
 If you do, you’re in for a treat because that, my friend, is a rarity.

 1) RISE AND SHINE